orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 ###### Editor

-2 ^ 32, should render as superscript 32, and backspace
+2 ^ 32, should render as superscript 32, and backspace on ^ should remove the cursor from superscript to normal size.

 Up, valculate character at x level, go to there, monospace would be the same x coordinate